LiveNathan/blog/_posts/2025-01-15-what-would-ted-do-outside-in-tdd-nextjs.md

 **Testing Tools Available:**

 - **Playwright** - IO-Based tests.
-Tests actual HTTP endpoints and full page rendering.
-This is your "MVC test" equivalent.
+Spins up the entire Next.js application and tests via real browser automation.
+This is your `@SpringBootTest` equivalent (full application context).
 - **Jest** - Both IO-Free and IO-Based tests.
 This is your JUnit equivalent.
 - **React Testing Library** - Component testing (optional, we'll mostly use Playwright for UI)